Latest clash between religious beliefs and gay rights divides Supreme Court

 It was easier to read the motivations of other justices.
 Justice Clarence Thomas, along with Alito, gently questioned CSS’s lawyer Lori H. Windham to show that the agency had never been approached by a gay couple seeking the home vetting it provides prospective foster parents.

-“Zero” was the answer of Windham, a lawyer for the Becket Fund for Religious Liberty, when asked how many same-sex couples had been denied the opportunity to be foster parents because of CSS policy.
+“Zero” was the answer from Windham, a lawyer for the Becket Fund for Religious Liberty, when asked how many same-sex couples had been denied the opportunity to be foster parents because of CSS policy.
 She said if ever approached, the agency would refer the couple to one of the more than two dozen agencies that have no issue with same-sex marriage.

 “The city has no compelling reason for excluding Catholic Social Services, which has exercised its faith by serving at-risk children in Philadelphia for two centuries,” Windham said.
 “Nor does it have any interest in refusing to allow the agency to step aside and provide referrals elsewhere.
 Yet, Philadelphia is refusing to place children with loving mothers . . . just because they chose to partner with an agency who shares their faith.”